Fallingwater Cascades Trail: An Easy Hike to a Small Waterfall

 Driving Directions | Click Here |

-A dozen cars can tuck comfortably into parking spaces in the lot for this trailhead.
-Another two or three cars can park on the grass median between the lot and the byway.
+A dozen cars can tuck comfortably into spaces at the Fallingwater Cascades parking area.
+Another two or three cars can park on the grassy median.

 Once you pass the trail marker, you will be delighted by a surprisingly open and airy dirt trail.
 Most waterfall hikes are dark as you descend deep into the forest.

-Stepping stones at the waterfall allow you to cross over Fallingwater Creek to continue on the trail if you choose to do so to make this a loop hike.
+Stepping stones at the waterfall allow you to cross over Fallingwater Creek to continue on the trail if you choose to do so to make this a loop trail hike.

 Alternatively, you can re-trace your steps to return to the parking lot after a satisfying waterfall break.

-If you’re up for a second waterfall hike, the trailhead for the 2.8-mile out-and-back Apple Orchard Falls Trail is less than 10 minutes away at milepost 78.
+If you’re up for a second waterfall hike, the trailhead for the 2.8-mile out-and-back Apple Orchard Falls Trail is less than than 10 minutes away at milepost 78.

 Look for the parking lot on the right and a sign for the Sunset Fields Overlook.